Student Success Center

 The best students are the ones who aren’t afraid to ask for help.
 The UC Student Success Center (SSC) in FADM 205 (FADM and FSC1 Building Maps) works with students who need a little extra assistance in developing and enhancing the necessary skills to achieve overall academic success.
 We’ll help you identify, clarify, develop and maintain the specific skills needed to meet your academic goals.
 We’ll work with you to meet those goals and help you get connected to various resources available at UC such as writing, advising, tutoring, career services and veteran's or disability services.

 How Can The Student Success Center Help?

 When in the UC Student Success Center, there is no limit to what you can achieve.
 We’re ready to help you learn better study habits and better note-taking techniques.
 We’ll even connect you with a tutor for effective one-on-one sessions.
-To make it more convenient for you, the program also offers online or face-to-face seminars, advising, library services, and resources.
+To make it more convenient for you, the program also offers online or face-to-face seminars, advising, academic writing seminars, library services, financial aid sessions and resources.
 Participation is open to anyone who wants help developing time management skills, better study habits or test-taking skills.
 Click below to complete a short questionnaire to let us learn more about your professional/academic goals and needs; stop by FADM 205 or call 605-274-9517 today (Click Here for our Hours)!